argiepiano/plupload/README.txt

-This module integrates the Plupload library (available from http://plupload.com) with Drupal forms.
+This module integrates the Plupload library (available from http://plupload.com) with Backdrop forms.
 To install the Plupload library:

 1. Download it (version 1.5.1.1 or later) from https://github.com/moxiecode/plupload/releases Version 2.0.0